Amy VanScoy

 11.9.11

-Amy will present her dissertation research at Duke University Libraries at an event sponsored by the Professional Affairs Committee.
+Amy presented her dissertation research at Duke University Libraries at an event sponsored by the Professional Affairs Committee.

 Picture